donnemartin/dev-setup/README.md

 #### Installation

-The section [Step 7: Run the datastores.sh script](#step-8-run-the-datastoressh-script) installs Elasticsearch.
+The [datastores.sh script](#datastoressh-script) installs Elasticsearch.
 If you prefer to install it separately, check out the following discussion.

 Elasticsearch runs on Java, so check if you have it installed by running: